hahmed/deadfire/README.md

 ```

 Your css file should now be run through Deadfire.

-NOTE: The deadfire-rails gem has not been developed, mostly because it will include some simple to use conventions when writing css for your rails application and that needs a little more thought.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.